 How does the heart work?

-The heart provides the body’s organs and tissues with a constant supply of vital oxygen and nutrients.
+The heart provides the body’s organs and tissues with a constant supply of blood – and with it vital oxygen and nutrients.
 You can think of the heart as a central pump that keeps the blood circulating around the body.

 Your heart is about the same size as your fist and weighs around 300 g (about 0.7 pounds).
 In people who do endurance sports, it can weigh up to 500 g (about 1.1 pounds).
 The heart is located more or less in the middle of the chest, slightly to the left, behind the breastbone (sternum).
 You can normally feel someone’s heart beat if you put your hand on their chest.

-There are heart valves between the right atrium and right ventricle, the left atrium and left ventricle, and where the blood leaves the heart through the arteries.
-They ensure that the blood flows in the right direction and does not flow back.
+There are 4 heart valves between the right atrium and right ventricle (Tricuspid valve), the left atrium and left ventricle (Mitral valve), and where the blood leaves the heart through the arteries (Pulmonary valve, Aortic valve).
+They ensure that the blood flows in the right direction and doesn't flow back.

 The heart muscle is made up of special cells – the heart muscle cells – that contract rhythmically.
-The beating of the heart is made possible by an electrical “wiring system” that enables the heart muscle cells to beat at the same pace, in rhythm.
+An electrical "wiring system" is responsible for causing the heart to beat at all.
 Each heartbeat is triggered by an impulse that starts in the sinus node, which is a group of cells in the wall of the right atrium.
 Special pathways of nerves carry the electrical impulses to the muscle cells in the atria and ventricles, setting the pace of the heartbeat.

 IQWiG health information is written with the aim of helping